isomerpages/enterprisesg-switch/_channels-and-agenda/slingshot/overview.md

 Quantumcyte walks away with a Startup SG Grant of S$200,000 (in addition to the Startup SG Grant of S$50,000 for being a Sector winner), and 18 months worth of rent-free space at JTC Launchpad.

+To learn more about the SLINGSHOT 2021 competition and programme, please [click here.](https://slingshot.agorize.com/en/challenges/2021-edition/pages/final-results?lang=en)

 ***
 #### SLINGSHOT 2021 Top 12 Grand Finalists